-selenium sulfide - topical, Dandrex, Exsel, Selsun Blue (cont.)
+selenium sulfide - topical, Dandrex, Selsun Blue (cont.)

 HOW TO USE: This medication is for use on the skin only.
-Shake the bottle well before use.
+Some brands require shaking before use.
+Check your product package to see if your brand needs to be shaken.
 Before using this medication, remove any jewelry to avoid damage to it.
-Avoid getting this medication near your eyes.
-If any medication gets in your eyes, rinse thoroughly with water.
-Do not use this medication on damaged, cut, inflamed, or irritated skin (e.g., open sores).
+Avoid getting this medication into your eyes, inside your nose or mouth, or on any areas of broken/inflamed skin since it may cause irritation.
+If this occurs, flush the area with plenty of water.
 Consult your doctor or pharmacist if you have any questions about how to use this medication properly.For the treatment of dandruff or scalp dermatitis, follow the manufacturer's instructions, or use as directed by your doctor.
 Wet the scalp and massage the medication onto the wet scalp.
-Leave it on your scalp for 2-3 minutes.
-Rinse thoroughly and repeat the application.
+Leave it on your scalp for 2-3 minutes and rinse thoroughly.
+Some brands may require a second application.
+Check your product package to see if your brand requires a repeat application.
 Be sure to rinse your hair and scalp well with water after each application, especially on bleached, tinted, or permed hair.
 This medication is usually used 1 or 2 times per week to treat dandruff or seborrheic dermatitis, or less frequently to maintain control of dandruff.For the treatment of tinea versicolor, apply selenium sulfide to the affected skin.
 Lather with a small amount of water.
 Allow it to remain on your skin for 10 minutes.
 Rinse your skin thoroughly with water after each use.
 If the medication touches the genital areas or skin folds, rinse the area well with water for a few minutes to prevent irritation.
 This medication is applied usually once daily for 7 days to treat tinea versicolor, or use as directed by your doctor.Wash your hands after using selenium sulfide.
 Do not leave this medication on your hair, scalp, or skin for a longer period or use it more often than directed.
 Your condition will not clear faster, but side effects may be increased.If your condition worsens or does not improve, tell your doctor or pharmacist promptly.

 SIDE EFFECTS: Skin irritation, dry skin, oily or dry hair/scalp, or temporary hair loss may occur.
 If any of these effects persist or worsen, discontinue use and consult your doctor or pharmacist promptly.
 Hair discoloration may occur and can be reduced by carefully rinsing the hair thoroughly after each treatment.If your doctor has prescribed this medication, remember that he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.